ABI-Tutorials/CellML-OpenCOR-PMR/source/cellml_imports.rst

    (:blue:`blue`) and the other key parts (:red:`units`, :green:`components`, and :orange:`mappings`) of the top level CellML model.

 The HH model is the top level model.
-The *CellML Text* code for the HH model, together with the leakage_channel model, is given on the next page.
+The *CellML Text* code for the HH model, together with the leakage_channel model, is given below.
 The imported potassium_ion_channel model and sodium_ion_channel model are unchanged from the previous sections

 :download:`HH.cellml <resources/HH.cellml>`

-some text

 .. code-block:: cell